 Once you've set up your Git provider with the right permissions, created a template, and added it to Cortex, you can start creating new projects.

 In the top menu under Services → Scaffolder, you'll find all the templates that are available to your organization.

 After selecting a template, fill out the form, follow the flow, and Cortex will create your repo, push the templated code, and add the service to the catalog (if the flag is enabled).

-Cortex will never push code to an existing repo.
-If the desired repo already exists, Cortex will throw an error and prevent the flow from continuing.
+If using the Scaffolder to create a new repo and the desired repo already exists, Cortex will throw an error and prevent the flow from continuing.